Threshold Policy Settings

 - If the Policy Expires time is set to Never, the type of the policy changes from Query-based to Custom.

-• Silent Mode: A switch that turns Silent Mode on or off for this policy.
+• Suppress Alerts: A switch that turns Alert Suppressions on or off for this policy.
 If on (typically used while establishing a baseline for new policies), the policy won't enter alarm state (and trigger notifications and/or mitigations) until a specified date.

 Notes:

-- Silent mode is enabled by default for query-based policies.
+- Alert suppressions are enabled by default for query-based policies.

-- Silent mode can be enabled on a pattern basis on the Silent Mode Page.
+- Alert suppressions can be enabled on a pattern basis on the Alert Suppressions Page.

-• Silent Mode End Date: If Silent Mode is switched on, this field specifies the date on which the alert will exit silent mode.
+• Suppress Alerts End Date: If Suppress Alerts is switched on, this field specifies the date on which the alert suppressions will end.
 The default is seven days.

 • Policy Dashboard (not present for NMS policies): A selector from which you can choose a dashboard that will be the destination of the Open Dashboard button for this alert on the Alerting page (see Alert-specific Actions).
 Click in the field to choose one of your organization’s existing Dashboards from a drop-down list, which can be filtered by dashboard name.